MananTank/radioactive-state/README.md

 `radioactive-state` gives you a hook to create a radioactive-state in your component.
 Let's see it in action

-> You can call that hook whatever you want since its default export, I'll call it useRS ( meaning: use radioactive state )

 ### Counter Example

 Let's create the easiest thing ever - A Counter app